cvvergara/vrprouting/doc/general/index.rst

 Table of Contents
 *******************************************************************************

-vrpRouting extends the `PostGIS <https://postgis.net>`__/`PostgreSQL <https://www.postgresql.org>`__
+pgOrtools extends the `PostGIS <https://postgis.net>`__/`PostgreSQL <https://www.postgresql.org>`__
 geospatial database to provide geospatial routing and other network analysis functionality.

-This is the manual for vrpRouting |release|.
+This is the manual for pgOrtools |release|.

 .. image:: _static/images/ccbysa.png
     :align: left
     :alt: Creative Commons Attribution-Share Alike 3.0 License

-The vrpRouting Manual is licensed under a `Creative Commons Attribution-Share Alike 3.0 License
+The pgOrtools Manual is licensed under a `Creative Commons Attribution-Share Alike 3.0 License
 <https://creativecommons.org/licenses/by-sa/3.0/>`_.
-Feel free to use this material any way you like, but we ask that you attribute credit to the vrpRouting Project and wherever possible, a link back to https://pgrouting.org.
+Feel free to use this material any way you like, but we ask that you attribute credit to the pgOrtools Project and wherever possible, a link back to https://pgrouting.org.
-For other licenses used in vrpRouting see the :ref:`license` page.
+For other licenses used in pgOrtools see the :ref:`license` page.

 General
 ===============================================================================